chrisys/mini-lora-weatherstation/README.md

 ![dashboard](https://raw.githubusercontent.com/chrisys/mini-lora-weatherstation/main/assets/dashboard.png)

 ## Hardware required
-* Bosch BME280 breakout board
+* Bosch BME280 breakout board ([AliExpress](https://www.aliexpress.com/item/32849462236.html) - I chose these because the pinout exactly matches that of the dev board enabling you to solder it straight on)
-* Heltec CubeCell HTCC-AB01
+* Heltec CubeCell HTCC-AB01 ([AliExpress](https://www.aliexpress.com/item/4000200371092.html) - be sure to select the correct LoRa frequency for your country)
 * 3.7V LiPo cell (I'm using a 650mAh one) with a micro JST connector

 ## Other requirements